MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 <a name="Exercise3"></a>
 ## Exercise 3: Add a dependency service ##

-Xamarin lets you write native apps for iOS, Android, and Windows in C# using a common API that is already familiar to .NET developers.
+Xamarin lets you write native apps for iOS, Android, and Windows in C# using a common API that feels familiar to .NET developers.
 But not all features of these platforms are exposed through Xamarin.
 A classic example is location services — APIs for detecting a user's current location or tracking movement. iOS, Android, and Windows all include location APIs, but because Xamarin doesn't wrap them, an app that wants to use these APIs must call them directly.

 The primary mechanism that Xamarin Forms apps use to call platform-specific APIs is *dependency services*.
 Dependency services permit Xamarin Forms apps to define an interface in shared code and provide per-platform implementations of that interface in the platform-specific projects.
 Through the magic of dependency injection, a method called from shared code executes code that is specific to the host operating system.

 In this exercise, you will write a dependency service that enables the Drone Lander app to produce sound.
-In [Exercise 4](#Exercise4), you will use the dependency service to play engine noises while the lander is descending.
+In [Exercise 4](#Exercise4), you will modify the app to use the dependency service to play engine noises while the lander is descending.

-1. Right-click the **DroneLander (Portable)** project and use the **Add** > **New Folder** command to add a folder named "Services" to the project.

-1. Right-click the "Services" folder and use the **Add** > **Class** command to add a class file named "IAudioService.cs."
+1. Add a folder named "Services" to the **DroneLander (Portable)** project.
+Right-click the "Services" folder and use the **Add** > **Class** command to add a class file named "IAudioService.cs."
 Then replace the contents of the file with the following code:

 	```C#
 	using System;